Q2 2025 Report Is Live!

 Market Sentiment

-Includes bid-ask and trading activity on the Augment platform during the first quarter of 2025.
+Most Active Companies in Q2’25 (Includes overall bid-ask and trading activity on the Augment platform during all of Q2’25)

-Highest % Price Increases in Q1'25
+Highest % Augment Share Price Increases in Q2’25 (Excludes companies with low overall activity)

 Price Change in Quarter